 Some of these symptoms are:

-- Mood shifts: A PTSD victim’s mood will gradually shift towards pessimism.
+- Mood shifts – A PTSD victim’s mood will gradually shift towards pessimism.
 They may start thinking lowly of themselves and lose interest in their favorite activities.
-Others may become emotionally numb which makes it difficult for them to maintain relationships.
+Others may become emotionally numb, which makes it difficult for them to maintain relationships.
 If this is the case, you may need to seek help from a depression treatment program.

-When Should You See A Doctor?
+When Should You See a Doctor for PTSD?

 Pay attention to yourself and the people close to you, especially after a traumatic event.
-You should enroll in a PTSD treatment program in GA if you experience the symptoms for more than a month.
+You should enroll in a PTSD treatment program in Georgia if you experience the symptoms for more than a month.
 This does not imply in any way that you have to wait for a month before seeking medical attention.
 If your symptoms are severe, getting medical attention or seeking mental health therapies earlier will go a long way in helping you alleviate your symptoms.

-Approaches to our PTSD Treatment Program at Atlanta Center for Mental Health
+Our PTSD Treatment Program at Atlanta Center for Mental Health

-Visit Atlanta Center for Mental Health
+Heal from PTSD at Atlanta Center for Mental Health